dasl-/dasl-.github.io/docs/_posts/2024-07-07-setting-custom-timestamps-for-prometheus-metrics.md

 To associate a custom timestamp with a Prometheus metric:

 1. Write a [custom collector](https://prometheus.github.io/client_python/collector/custom/) - you can't use the built-in [`Gauge`](https://prometheus.github.io/client_python/instrumenting/gauge/) class in the Python client.
 1. Write a [custom exporter](https://prometheus.io/docs/instrumenting/writing_exporters/).
 This is a web server that exposes the timestamped metrics in the `*.prom` file such that Prometheus can scrape them.
+The built-in [textfile collector](https://github.com/prometheus/node_exporter?tab=readme-ov-file#textfile-collector) does not support timestamped metrics.
 1. Update your Prometheus config scrape targets with the address of the new exporter.
 1. Update your Prometheus config to set [`out_of_order_time_window`](https://prometheus.io/docs/prometheus/2.53/configuration/configuration/#tsdb).